-At Memorial Family Care Birthing Centers, we want you to be as comfortable as possible when it is time for you to have your baby.
+At Memorial Family Care Birthing Center, we want you to be as comfortable as possible when it is time for you to have your baby.

 Every birth is different, but they follow a general process:

 There are certain things you may notice before you go into labor.